-a. a performance bond (surety bond) in sole favor of the Office of Conservation in a form prescribed by the commissioner;
+b. a performance bond (surety bond) in sole favor of the Office of Conservation in a form prescribed by the commissioner;

-b. a letter-of-credit in sole favor of the Office of Conservation in a form prescribed by the commissioner;
+c. a letter-of-credit in sole favor of the Office of Conservation in a form prescribed by the commissioner;

-c. site-specific trust account, or
+d. site-specific trust account, or

-d. any other instrument of financial assurance acceptable to the commissioner.
+e. any other instrument of financial assurance acceptable to the commissioner.